icylogic/maupassant-hexo/README.md

   zIndex: ## The z-index property of the background, e.g. "-1"
   count: ## Quantity of lines, e.g. "150"
 donate:
-  enable: false ## If you want to show the donate button after each post, please set the value to true and fill the following items according to your need.
+  enable: false ## If you want to display the donate button after each post, please set the value to true and fill the following items on your need.
 You can also enable donate button in a page by adding a "donate: true" item to the front-matter.
   github: ## GitHub URL, e.g. https://github.com/Kaiyuan/donate-page
   alipay_qr: ## Path of Alipay QRcode image, e.g. /img/AliPayQR.png
   wechat_qr: ## Path of Wechat QRcode image, e.g. /img/WeChatQR.png
   btc_qr: ## Path of Bitcoin QRcode image, e.g. /img/BTCQR.png
   btc_key: ## Bitcoin key, e.g. 1KuK5eK2BLsqpsFVXXSBG5wbSAwZVadt6L
-  paypal_url: ## Paypal URL, e.g. https://paypal.me/tufu9441
+  paypal_url: ## Paypal URL, e.g. https://www.paypal.me/tufu9441
+post_copyright:
+  enable: false ## If you want to display the copyright info after each post, please set the value to true and fill the following items on your need.
+  author: ## Your author name, e.g. tufu9441
+  copyright_text: ## Your copyright text, e.g. The author owns the copyright, please indicate the source reproduced.

 menu:
   - page: home
     directory: .